zoarsh/ml_project/README.md

 ⚠️ **Problem**: The original syntax handled only time gaps, without addressing same-day duplicates or invalid dates.
 ✅ **Solution**: The decision was to apply a time-window rule of 60–465 days (2–15 months).
 For each first form (m1), a second form (m2) was identified within this range; if multiple candidates existed, the latest one was chosen.
 Forms with gaps shorter than 2 months or longer than 15 months remain in the long file but are excluded from the wide format.
 After resolving same-day duplicates and invalid dates, the dataset was transformed into wide format with suffixes (_m1, _m2), and quality checks were performed to count how many children passed each step, flag keys left without valid pairs, and verify that no duplicates remained after the pivot.

+## Column Handling

+During the column-handling stage, I standardized variable types, cleaned and normalized text values, consolidated categories, merged duplicate columns from the two measurements, removed non-informative fields, and engineered new population indicators.
+This ensured a compact, consistent, and analysis-ready dataset.

+**Problems and Solutions**

+- **Column Types & Dates**
+  ⚠️ Many columns were stored as `object`, and dates appeared as inconsistent strings.
+  ✅ Converted columns to proper types (`category`, `string`, `datetime`) with uniform parsing rules.

+- **Text Normalization**
+  ⚠️ Free-text fields included stray characters, hyphens, dots, and whitespace, fragmenting values.
+  ✅ Removed special characters, trimmed spaces, and standardized separators.

+- **Category Consolidation (Programs & Birth Countries)**
+  ⚠️ Program names and countries of birth appeared under multiple near-duplicate labels.
+  ✅ Unified program names into a consistent scheme and grouped countries into broader regions.

+- **Merging m1/m2 Twin Columns**
+  ⚠️ Identical attributes existed twice in the wide file (m1 and m2).
+  ✅ Merged each pair into one canonical column, preferring m1 unless missing.

+- **Derived Population Signals**
+  ⚠️ Indicators for Haredi, Arab, Jewish, Other and religiosity level were not explicitly available.
+  ✅ Engineered new features for population groups and religiosity, based on form type and population-group variables.

+- **Service, Program, and Locality Names**
+  ⚠️ Text fields for service_name, program_name, and residence_locality contained multiple near-duplicates, inconsistent spellings, and redundant categories .
+  ✅ Applied normalization rules (lowercasing, trimming, hyphen removal) and canonical mapping patterns for consistent naming.
+Program names from the two measurements (m1/m2) were
+      verified as nearly identical and merged into a single field.
+After cleaning, overlap between service_name and program_name increased from 51.5% to 90.9%, confirming successful unification and substantial reduction in duplicate categories.

+- **Non-informative Columns**
+  ⚠️ Several fields carried constant values across all rows.
+  ✅ Dropped constant-value columns that added no analytic signal.

+**